ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 * Incident Commander - is the person in charge of the response to an incident, with the responsibility and authority for organising the response team, and other resources (even hardware) and directing the high level strategy.
 The Incident Commander organises the resourcing of other team members, assigning roles and handles the liason between the Ops team members and other internal or external stake holders.
 The Incident Commander ensures that there is complete separation of responsibilities so that there is no risk of overlap or confusion around inflight tasks.
 The Incident Commander is the sole maintainer of the Live Incident State Document and is the authority on the current state of the operation.

-* Ops Lead - is the lead technical expert evaluating the Incident, diagnosing the issues, formulating the response.
+* Ops Lead - is the lead technical or subject matter expert evaluating the Incident, diagnosing the issues, formulating the response.
+Ops in this sense, is Operation Support for the system/solution/environment context where the Incident is taking place.

 * Ops Team Member and/or Subject Matter Experts (sourced from other teams where necessary) provides support for the Ops Lead and follows the Ops Leads direction for working through the problem resolution.